Term of the Moment

 Definition: IBM

-(International Business Machines Corporation, Armonk, NY) The oldest major technology company in business.
-With more than 300,000 employees and revenues exceeding $70 billion in 2020, IBM derives its income from computers, software and services.
+(International Business Machines Corporation, Armonk, NY) One of the oldest and most influential computer companies.
+With more than 250,000 employees, IBM derives its income from computers, software and services.
 See IBM Cloud.

 IBM achieved spectacular success with its punch cards.
 Although there was competition from Remington Rand, data processing throughout the world was mostly done on IBM machines.
 From the 1920s through the 1960s, IBM developed a massive customer base that was ideal for conversion to computers, later spearheaded by Watson's son, Thomas J. Watson, Jr.